Skip to main content

 How many plants fit in one square foot?

-Square foot gardening divides your garden into 1'×1' squares and tells you exactly how many of each plant goes in each square.
+Square foot gardening divides your bed into 1'×1' squares and tells you exactly how many of each plant goes in each square.
 It's the easiest way for a beginner to start.

 How square foot gardening works